 Applicability of this Standard to software migration

-If a system or software product (including data) is migrated from an old to a new operational environment, 5.35.8it shall be ensured that any software product or data produced or modified during migration conform to this Standard.
+If a system or software product is migrated from an old to a new operational environment, clauses 5.3 to 5.8 shall apply to the processes instantiated in the migration activities.

 Migration plan [MF, - ; - ].